MaksymSharinDev/TodoTheReview/README.md

 ## Overview
-The problem is the we have in hereditance usually a codebase where <br>we need to check if all of it is compliant with the best practicies and compliance rules that <br> we assign to ourselfs as perfectionists.<br><br>
+The problem is that we have is a codebase (usually in in hereditance) where <br>we need to check if all of it is compliant with the best practicies and compliance rules that <br> we assign to ourselfs as perfectionists.<br><br>
 So i thinked, <br>